 A training method is a device by which learners are stimulated and directed towards achieving the behavioral objectives.
-It is also an activity, which constitutes the learning situation.
+It is also an actor, which constitutes the learning situation.

 There are four important principles of training techniques, thus: